 With other manufacturers also enjoying a resurgence of sorts, things could be looking up for the industry as a whole and if we get any other pertinent information from other marques about sales, we’ll let you guys know.

-In the meantime, bravo, Ducati!Enjoy more Fast Bikes reading in the four-weekly magazine.
+In the meantime, bravo, Ducati!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.